jkropko/Getting-and-Cleaning-Data-Course-Project/README.md

 * **run_analysis.R**: An R script that downloads the original IWAAL data, unzips the directory, loads the data, and compiles the tidy.csv and tidymeans.csv data files.
 * **codebook.md**: A description of the variables in tidy.csv and tidymeans.csv
 * **readme.md**: A description of the files in this GitHub directory

+## Running the run_analysis.R script
+The script will run if the Samsung data is already is loaded into the working directory.
+If the data is not loaded, then there is a commented section at the beginning of the script to download and unzip the data.